• Skip to main content

 • Closest Town: Norwood (6mi), Placerville (11mi), Telluride (27mi)

-• Specs: 15 pull-thru and back-in campsites
+• Specs: 15 pull-thru and back-in campsites; first-come, first-serve

 • Amenities: Vault toilets, drinking water, picnic tables and fire grates at each site, close to Lower Beaver Creek and Beaver Reservoir for recreation